PilzHere/DiscordBot/README.md

 # SyntHacks
 <p align="center">
 	<img src="readme.png"></p><br />
-A bot for discord.<br />
-Ask and you shall recieve syntax or other relevant information.
+A bot for discord that displays code syntax and other relevant information for programming languages.

 ### Usage examples
 *synt java if*